 Before I even made it to Italy, I already had several people tell me I needed to go to Cinque Terre.
-I had never heard of it, and had no idea what to expect.
-There are some drop-dead gorgeous places in Italy, and Cinque Terre is definitely in the top of the list.
+I had never heard of it and had no idea what to expect.
+There are some drop-dead gorgeous places in Italy, and Cinque Terre is definitely at the top of the list.

 But back to Cinque Terre.
 Halfway through my stay, I met up with Catherine, whom I had met on the ferry ride from Barcelona to Genoa.
 I met her and her traveling companion one afternoon after my hosts gave me a ride up to La Spezia (a town between Sarzana and Cinque Terre), and from there we took the train to Vernazza.